Amendments to the Constitution

 Suggested Learning Activities

-- What new amendment would you propose to the government?
+- What new amendment would you propose to the U.S. or state Constitution?

 - Why is that amendment needed in today’s society?